 In checking for skin cancer, our dermatologists will take into consideration the history of any lesions of concern and any past skin cancer.
 The tools for early diagnosis include amplified lighting and close magnified examinations, including dermoscopy.
 Serial dermoscopic photographs or full body photographs may be recommended.
 A skin biopsy may be needed to help diagnose a lesion.
 This usually involves taking a small sample of a lesion and sending for histological (a small slice of cells viewed through a microscope) examination.
 Certain lesions are more appropriately fully removed.

 With the aid of expert clinical examinations, our dermatologists can detect skin cancer early (when the outcomes are best), while also minimizing the unnecessary costs and scarring from later stage treatments.
-Those who are at high risk for skin cancer, especially those who have had skin cancer before or who have a lot of sun damage, benefit the most from regular skin cancer screenings.
+Those who are at high risk for skin cancer, especially those who have had skin cancer before or who have a lot of sun damage, benefit the most from regular skin cancer screenings in Newport Beach.

 According to the American Cancer Society, skin cancer is the most common cancer in the U.S., with more cases diagnosed every year than all other cancer combined.
 This is largely due to too much exposure to ultraviolet (UV) rays.
 The sun is not the only culprit.
 Damage can also be caused by overexposure to tanning beds and sun lamps.